 The recent precipitous decline in Yukon River Chum salmon abundance was largely unexpected, and our mechanistic understanding of the processes regulating population dynamics, as they related to past population crashes, remains limited.
 Multiple stressors operate across this species' complex life cycle, making it challenging to disentangle their relative impacts on survival.
 Declines in other salmonid species on the same river, such as Chinook salmon, have been linked to reductions in the body size of spawning individuals, increased daily river temperatures for both river migration stages, and interspecific competition in the marine environment (Cunningham et al. 2018, Howard & von Biela 2023, Feddern et al. 2024).
 However, unlike Chinook salmon, Chum salmon begin their outmigration to the Bering Sea immediately after hatching, often reaching the estuarine environment within six-months.
 Thus, the mechanisms driving changes in abundance may be less heavily influenced by freshwater habitat conditions compared to fish that spend 1-2 years in freshwater ecosystems prior to outmigration.
-Previous studies focus on understanding Chum salmon population dynamics in either freshwater or marine ecosystems, we build on this work to identify linkages among these ecosystems that could influence Chum salmon population dynamics (Burril et al. 2010, Farley et al. 2024).
+Previous studies focus on understanding Chum salmon population dynamics in either freshwater or marine ecosystems; we build on this work to identify linkages among these ecosystems that could influence Chum salmon population dynamics (Burril et al. 2010, Farley et al. 2024).

 Integrated population models (IPMs) provide a powerful framework for understanding complex life histories and their relationships with ecosystem change.
 These models are particularly valuable for anadromous species like salmon, where survival is influenced by conditions across multiple ecosystems and life stages.
 IPMs can incorporate multiple data sources, from juvenile abundance surveys to adult return estimates and age composition data, which can provide a more comprehensive understanding of population dynamics compared with single-stage stock-recruitment analyses.
 Further, this flexibility allows testing of multiple hypotheses around possible ecosystem drivers while accounting for observation error in different data sources and process variation in demographics.
 The success of IPMs in salmon research has been well demonstrated, with applications revealing climate impacts on Chinook salmon survival, density-dependent effects in sockeye populations, and the influence of ocean conditions on population productivity (Cunningham et al. 2018, Scheuerell et al. 2020).
 IPMs are well-suited for investigating the mechanisms behind recent fall Chum salmon declines, where multiple potential drivers may be operating across different life stages.